Shells land near U.S. base during Turkish offensive, as Russia warns of ISIS resurgence

 The Kurdish-led force, known as the Syrian Democratic Forces (SDF), said on Friday that Islamic State detainees had escaped from a prison in the Syrian city of Qamishli after it was shelled by the Turkish military.
 A video released by the Kurds of what they said was the prison showed what appeared to be mortar shells landing in a courtyard and near a fountain.
 It also showed a group of people rushing through a door, though it was impossible to determine who those people were and whether they were fleeing or being escorted to safety.

-Mervan Qamishlo, an SDF spokesman, said that five Islamic State detainees had escaped as panicked guards fled the area.
+Mervan Qamishlo, an SDF spokesman, said five Islamic State detainees had escaped as panicked guards fled the area.
 Turkey has denied claims that it is attacking Qamishli, saying it does not have military units in the area.

-Turkey’s government has portrayed the offensive as a limited, careful operation, aimed at clearing the border area of Kurdish fighters and establishing a “safe zone” in northeastern Syria, where it says at least 1 million Syrian refugees now residing in Turkey would be resettled.
-Erdogan has promised to eliminate the threat from Islamic State militants and to send aid to areas affected by the violence once the operation is finished.
+Turkey’s government has portrayed the offensive as a limited, careful operation aimed at clearing the border area of Kurdish fighters and establishing a “safe zone” in northeast Syria, where it says at least 1 million Syrian refugees residing in Turkey would be resettled.
+Turkish President Recep Tayyip Erdogan has promised to eliminate the threat from Islamic State militants and to send aid to areas affected by the violence once the operation is finished.

-Turkish officials have said the military intends to advance up to 19 miles into Syrian territory.
-They still had a considerable distance to go: By late Friday afternoon, as a column of Turkish tank carriers was seen lumbering toward the border town of Akcakale, Turkey, the Turks had advanced about five to six miles into Syria, according to estimates by Turkish and U.S. officials.
+Turkish officials have said the military intends to advance up to 19 miles into Syria.
+It still had a considerable distance to go: By late Friday afternoon, as a column of Turkish tank carriers was seen lumbering toward the border town of Akcakale, Turkey, the Turks had advanced five to six miles into Syria, according to estimates by Turkish and U.S. officials.

 “We’re not seeing any indication of . . . any planned stoppage,” Milley said Friday at a Pentagon news conference.

-“To our knowledge,” Turkish operations have been “relatively limited in terms of ground forces,” Milley said, moving into Syria on both sides of the two main zones of attack along an 80-mile strip, bordered by Tal Abyad in the west and Ras al-Ayn in the east.
+“To our knowledge,” Turkish operations have been “relatively limited in terms of ground forces,” Milley said, with movement into Syria on both sides of the two main zones of attack along an 80-mile strip, bordered by the towns of Tal Abyad in the west and Ras al-Ayn in the east.

 Turkish light infantry forces numbering in the hundreds and about 1,000 Turkish-backed Syrian rebel forces were “coming south on both sides of the two zones,” he said, and had reached about three to six miles inside Syria in the west and one to two miles in the east.